menvuthy/Vuthy/_posts/2020-08-12-urban-growth-pp.md

 # Landsat Processing Methods

 The development of image for each year was performed in Jupiter Notebook without having to download any image collection from the satellite's website and resort to any GIS Desktop software.
 The entire geoprocessing and remote sensing routine requires `Earth Engine Python API` and `geemap`.
 The geemap Python package is built upon the `ipyleaflet` and `folium` packages and implements several methods for interacting with Earth Engine data layers, such as `Map.addLayer()`, `Map.setCenter()`, and `Map.centerObject()`.

-After installation of these packages into your library based on the guidline of [geemap](https://geemap.readthedocs.io/en/latest/), you may follow the main steps below to develop the image:
+After installation of these packages into your library based on the guideline of [geemap](https://geemap.readthedocs.io/en/latest/), you may follow the main steps below to develop the image:
 1. Import `geemap package` into Python
 2. Create an interactive map (Map)
 3. Add boundary of region of interest (roi) in to Map